PG Era: Background

-WWE promoter Vince McMahon states that the Attitude Era of the late 1990s and early 2000s was the result of competition from WCW and forced the company to "go for the jugular".
-Due to WCW's demise in 2001, McMahon says that they "don't have to" appeal to viewers in the same way and that during the "far more scripted" PG Era, WWE could "give the audience what they want in a far more sophisticated way".
-WWE says that the move to PG cut the "excess" of the Attitude Era and "ushered in a new era of refined and compelling storytelling".
-John Cena was face of the company during this time, despite receiving a mixed reception from the audience.
+WWE promoter Vince McMahon stated that the Attitude Era of the late 1990s and early 2000s was the result of competition from WCW and forced the company to eliminate their competition.
+Due to WCW's demise in 2001, McMahon no longer had the need to appeal to viewers in the same way and that during the "far more scripted" PG Era, WWE could "give the audience what they want in a far more sophisticated way".
+WWE said that the move to TV-PG cut the "excess" of the Attitude Era and "ushered in a new era of refined and compelling storytelling".

-While WWE had been slowly moving towards a more family-friendly format before it, Vice News writes that this was accelerated after the Chris Benoit double murder and suicide in 2007.
-Then-WWE CEO Linda McMahon described the transition away from TV-14 as a "cradle to the grave" approach to appeal to younger viewers and encourage brand loyalty.
-Bryan Alvarez and Lance Storm of Wrestling Observer Newsletter attribute the move to TV-PG as a result of WWE appealing to sponsors, which was confirmed by former WWE chief marketing officer Michelle Wilson.
+While WWE had been slowly moving towards a more family-friendly format before it, Vice News wrote that this was accelerated after the Chris Benoit double-murder and suicide in 2007.
+Then-WWE Chief Executive Officer Linda McMahon described the transition away from TV-14 as a "cradle to the grave" approach to appeal to younger viewers and encourage brand loyalty.
+Bryan Alvarez and Lance Storm of the Wrestling Observer Newsletter attribute the move to TV-PG as a result of WWE appealing to sponsors, which was confirmed by former WWE Chief Marketing Officer Michelle Wilson.

 WWE officially announced the move to TV-PG on July 22, 2008.
-The 2008 SummerSlam pay-per-view (PPV) was the first WWE PPV to carry the TV-PG rating.
-To appeal to younger fans, WWE released the WWE Kids magazine in 2008, and debuted the kid-friendly Saturday Morning Slam television program in 2012.
-As part of these efforts at brand extension, the company stopped using its full name when referring to the wrestling promotion in April 2011, using only the abbreviation "WWE," which rendered it an orphaned initialism, though its legal name remained World Wrestling Entertainment, Inc. In 2013, WWE reported that their revenue had "nearly tripled" since the move to TV-PG, due to corporate partnerships from companies such as Mattel and Post Cereals.
+The 2008 SummerSlam pay-per-view (PPV) was the first WWE PPV under the TV-PG rating.
+To appeal to younger viewers, WWE released the WWE Kids magazine in 2008, and debuted the kid-friendly Saturday Morning Slam television program in 2012.
+In 2013, WWE reported that their revenue had almost tripled since the move to TV-PG due to corporate partnerships from companies, such as Mattel and Post Cereals.
 However, the PG Era occurred during a time of gradually declining Nielsen ratings, which had begun after the demise of WCW but accelerated after Raw went to a three-hour format in 2012.

-The PG Era's duration has been the subject of debate because most WWE programming never stopped being PG, although the company became less focused on family-friendly content over time.
+The PG Era's duration has been the subject of debate because most WWE programming never stopped having the TV-PG rating, although the company became less focused on family-friendly content over time.
 While WWE considers the PG Era to have ended in either 2013 or 2014, in favor of The Reality Era, various sources describe the era lasting into the late 2010s and 2020s.
-(Note: Various sources have described the PG Era as being active past 2014, including: The Denver Post in 2015, Bleacher Report in 2018, Dave Meltzer and Súper Luchas in 2019, Fightful in 2020, and CinemaBlend in 2021.)
+(Note: Various sources have described the PG Era as being active past 2014, including Bleacher Report in 2018, Dave Meltzer and Súper Luchas in 2019, Fightful in 2020, and CinemaBlend in 2021.)